-Artificial Insemination (A.I.) is an investment in the future of your herd.
+Artificial Insemination (A.I.) is an investment in the future of your beef cattle herd.
 The ability to use semen from a genetically superior sire, synchronize your females and have more calves born earlier in the breeding season while adding uniformity to your calf crop all add up to additional dollars in your pocket.
 But, how can you make sure you are maximizing the return on your investment?
 In most cases, the success of your A.I. project comes down to three things: protocols, people and facilities.

 First and foremost, having the protocols in place to not only synchronize the females in your herd, but to ensure the females you do synchronize are good candidates for A.I., will help you achieve the results you desire.

 There are a few basic rules of thumb used to ensure females are good candidates for A.I.

 〉 Should have achieved 60-65% of mature body weight